 Director and Co-Founder of the Human Givens approach

-Ivan Tyrrell worked for many years as a psychotherapist (specialising in brief therapy for depression and anxiety) and now spends most of his time lecturing and writing.
+Ivan Tyrrell worked for many years as a psychotherapist (specialising in brief therapy for depression and anxiety).
+He now spends most of his time lecturing and writing.

 As a Director of Human Givens College, editorial director of the Human Givens Journal, and board member of the Human Givens Institute, his influence in (and knowledge of) the field of psychotherapy and counselling is considerable.